jgmorawetz/desi-emulators-pipeline/README.md

 # desi-emulators-pipeline

 This repository contains the files and scripts necessary for training neural network emulators on the NERSC supercomputer.
+There are three folders `Effort`, `Capse`, `ACE` each containing Julia codes, job scripts, supporting files and notebooks.

 ## Installation